robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 .. note:: To ensure a simplified onboarding experience the Cloud ID mobile browsing experience is restricted and users can only bind devices using a mobile device.
 Please switch to a desktop device for further device management features, as well as API management features.

 .. note:: If you are an administrator-level user you will also be presented with the option to choose a Product Cloud API when binding devices.
-If you are downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank
+If you are downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank.

 Binding using a mobile device and QR code